Anywhere365/DialogueStudioFlows/Eventbus2SQLwidetable/README.md

 - Paste the content from the .json file on github

 ## Requirements
-- SQL server database, any version, i used SQL2019 CU5 on Ubuntu 18.04 in a Windows10 WSL2 Linux container
+- SQL Server database, any version, i used SQL2019 CU5 on Ubuntu 18.04 in a Windows10 WSL2 Linux container
 - Add a SQL node to the Dialogue Studio palette, i used 'node-red-contrib-mssql-plus' [mssql-plus](https://flows.nodered.org/node/node-red-contrib-mssql-plus)

 ## Todo before Import